 1. Policy Statement

-To meet the enterprise business objectives and ensure acceptable use of its information systems and networks, XTRACAP shall adopt and follow well-defined and time-tested plans and procedures, and follow guidelines to exercise judgement regarding use of organizational resources.
+To meet the enterprise business objectives and ensure acceptable use of its information systems and networks, XTRACAP shall adopt and follow well-defined and time-tested plans and procedures and follow guidelines to exercise judgement regarding the use of organizational resources.
 XTRACAP is deploying IT-enabled services at various internal divisions for managing its business activities.

 The acceptable use policy and guidelines shall be communicated to and understood by all the employees of XTRACAP.
 The acceptable use policy and guidelines shall be available to the CEO, GMs, DGMs, AGMs, managers.